revel/revel/manual/organization.md

 - `app.conf`, the main configuration file for the application, which contains standard configuration parameters
 - `routes`, the routes definition file.

+## The messages/ directory

+The `messages` directory contains all localized message files.

+## The public/ directory

+Resources stored in the `public` directory are static assets that are served directly by the Web server.
+Typically it is split into three standard sub-directories for images, CSS stylesheets and JavaScript files.

+The names of these directories may be anything; the developer need only update the routes.